A great way to get high-reputation backlinks to your site and publicity in solid Australian media is to write newsworthy articles.

 There’s no point doing all that writing for little business result.
 The golden egg is: to publish an interesting article with a live backlink from a high domain authority site in Australia.
 Somewhere like Mumbrella, Dynamic Business, Business Insider, StartupSmart, Startup News WA, Foundr, Women’s Agenda, Leaders in Heels.

 This means thoroughly checking what these sites will allow before submission, including the links allowed or bio size.
+Also, it pays to check what kind of readers they have and what tone you should use.

 But first: find the editor or submission page.
 Remember, you want to build a relationship with them (not burn through favours) and a vital contact in your area will pay dividends over time.